Nieman Foundation at Harvard

 • Freelancers must register with Harvard’s vendor payment system, which only takes a few minutes (we’ll send you instructions once your pitch is accepted).
 Once your piece is published, payment is prompt.

-Finally, keep an eye on our Twitter — we occasionally post stories in need of writers there.
+Finally, keep an eye on our social media accounts, where we will occasionally post stories in need of writers.
+That’s how this story — the most-read in Nieman Lab history — came about.